 Places for Rotation: Institutions with experience in OA Research (Basic/Clinical).

 Training Rotations: The award will support up to a six month visit for graduate students and fellows.
-Trainees are required to submit an abstract and present their work at the OARSI meeting in 2019
+Trainees are required to submit an abstract and present their work at the next OARSI meeting.

 All types of OA research are included in this program: basic, clinical, translational, and experimental.

 This is an online process and all information and documents should be ready to submit in one entry.

 All applications will be evaluated based on project, impact and benefit for training program for the candidate, interdisclinary collaboration, international, national/country, and regional/state collaboration, and relevance to OARSI and osteoarthritis research.
 Candidates must be an OARSI member.

 Previous scholarship winners are NOT eligible to re-apply.

 Before starting the application please have the following documents ready for upload.
 A complete application includes: